RealyUniqueName/DateTime/README.md

 ---------------
 Unless you reference `Timezone` class somewhere in your code, it will not be compiled.
 But you will still be able to get local time by `dateTimeInstance.local()` method.

-This essential data for all timezones adds to your project ~85Kb of Haxe code (see https://github.com/RealyUniqueName/DateTime/blob/master/src/datetime/data/timezones_light.dat)

 Full timezone database is ~116Kb.
 It becomes less then 50Kb when gziped by web server.
 Timezone database will be compiled into your binary if you use `Timezone` class somewhere in your code.

 Since timezones can change several times every year because of various laws in different countries, perhaps you need to [update timezones database](https://github.com/RealyUniqueName/DateTime/blob/master/update_timezones.md)